Beauty and teaching evaluations

 Source: `Beauty/beauty.Rmd`

 Hamermesh and Parker's teaching-evaluation data ask a deliberately simple regression question: do instructors rated as more beautiful also receive higher average teaching evaluations?
-The R original uses `rstanarm::stan_glm`; here the main computations are ordinary least squares in `statsmodels`, with a CmdStanPy template for the Bayesian analogue.
+The R original uses `rstanarm::stan_glm`; the Python version uses the same formula-first Bayesian GLM path through `lapylace`.

 ## Setup and data